Gardening

 It’s kinda like they’re out there with me in the garden, digging in the dirt when I’m using their old tools.

 Tools take up space.
 Instead of purchasing multiple different kinds of tools for one job, I find it more efficient to get a tool that can be used for more than one purpose.
+After growing up on a farm and owning ours now, these are a list of essential tools that have been built over generations!
 We really make our tools earn themselves a spot in our garage!
+Enjoy our tried and tested list of what we have found to be the best tools that answers the question “What garden tools are most useful?”

 Light, easy to use and tough as nails!
 This Milwaukee lithium ion battery-operated trimmer attachment is hands down the most used tool around the yard and garden.
 Forget about mixing just the right combination of gas and oil, using a choke and trying to pull start that trimmer each week when you’re wanting to trim weeds.
 The best part is that the kids are able to use this machine with ease around the yard, too!
 The attachments to the base of this machine are inexpensive and easy to switch out from an extended chain saw to a weed trimmer!
 The batteries charge up fast and are ready once the battery on my machine goes low.
 Usually about the same time I need a water break, anyway.
 I’ll also use this to prune some of my finer perennials (lilies, hosta, iris, etc).

 We use this rake for cleaning mulch up around beds to working in new compost.
-The flexibility of it to go from a wide base rake to a more narrow focus is what earns it’s hook in the garage.
+The flexibility this garden rake has to go from a wide base rake to a more narrow focus is what earns it’s hook in the garage.

 We now have two Gorilla Carts and I wouldn’t be able to do so many jobs around our farm and garden with out these wagons.
-They help us clean out our chicken coop and haul big pumpkins from the garden.
+These carts sure make hard work feel a lot more manageable.
+They help us clean out our chicken coop and haul heavier materials like big pumpkins from the garden.
 I also love that the new one Carey and the kids got me for my birthday last year can be easily hooked up to a lawn mower or the ranger!

-When chunking out plants or cutting into roots I reach for this Hori Hori Knife mean thing and it really helps get the job done!
+A good hori hori knife more than passes the durability test!
+When chunking out plants or cutting into roots I reach for this Hori-Hori Knife really helps get the job done!
 It’s the sharpest thing in the green house and it has to stay up where little hands can’t get to it.

 I have had expensive Felco snipes before but my hands are smaller so these lighter weight flower snipes are much easier to squeeze.
 As a result, they don’t tire my hand out after a full day of sniping flowers.